Pettersson-dev/Pettersson-dev.github.io/_posts/2025-09-02-target-arch-finance2.md

   overlay_filter: "0.5"
   overlay_image: /assets/images/nate-grant-QQ9LainS6tI-unsplash.jpg
   caption: "Photo credit: [Nate Grant on Unsplash](https://unsplash.com)"
 excerpt: "In my previous post, I outlined a modern finance target architecture with ERP, reporting, a finance data hub, and BI/analytics.
-This follow-up goes one step deeper: how to translate that architecture into an Enterprise Design Blueprint.
+This follow-up goes one step deeper: how to translate that architecture into an Design Blueprint.
 By mapping capabilities, information, organization, and technology together, finance can move beyond compliance to become a true driver of insight and strategy."
 toc: true
 toc_sticky: true
 ---
-# TODO - Will redo this post using EDGY framework
 # From Target Architecture to Design Blueprint for Finance

 In my [previous post, updated on September 1 2025](https://pettersson.dev/finance-target-architecture/), I outlined a modern finance target architecture using core ERP, reporting, a finance data hub, and BI/analytics.
 That post covered how these components fit together for compliance, reporting, and strategic insight.